AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/customerio-webhook.md

 ## Connect your [!DNL Customer.io] account {#connect-account}

-In the Platform UI, select **[!UICONTROL Sources]** from the left navigation bar to access the [!UICONTROL Sources] workspace.
-The [!UICONTROL Catalog] screen displays a variety of sources with which you can create an account.
+In the Platform UI, select **[!UICONTROL Sources]** from the left navigation to access the [!UICONTROL Sources] workspace and see a catalog of sources available in Experience Platform.

-You can select the appropriate category from the catalog on the left-hand side of your screen.
-Alternatively, you can find the specific source you wish to work with using the search option.
+Use the *[!UICONTROL Categories]* menu to filter sources by category.
+Alternatively, enter a source name in the search bar to find a specific source from the catalog.

-Under the *Marketing automation* category, select **[!UICONTROL Customer.io]**, and then select **[!UICONTROL Add data]**.
+Go to the [!UICONTROL Marketing automation] category to see the [!DNL Customer.io] source card.
+To begin, select [!UICONTROL Add data].

 ![Platform UI screenshot for catalog with Customer.io card](../../../../images/tutorials/create/marketing-automation/customerio-webhook/catalog.png)